 who left everything behind and became a disciple.
 Jesus had

 spotted the treasure—that piece of God’s Spirit that had been

 deposited in Nathanael’s life—and spoken to it.
 Nathanael, in

 turn, became a pillar of the early Church.

 Throughout His earthly ministry, Jesus spoke to the treasure God had deposited in people.
 He even blessed the spiritual treasure that the person themselves did not realize they had.
 Graham says this so beautifully and as I have been reflecting on the truth of this statement, I am reminded that it resounds through the whole of the gospels.
 Jesus himself prays in John 17, “not for the world but for those you (Father) have given me”… his treasures.
 This is a view of Deity and Righteousness.
 But it is not for all, sadly because there will be those who will turn away and not believe in Jesus.
 Perhaps, that is why Jesus sought out God’s treasure because it was a prize of Great Price… it would cost Him (Jesus) His Life to Redeem for His Father and His Kingdom.

 This is showing us how to apply God’s perspective of looking at the “treasure” within a person first and allowing the Holy Spirit to show you who this person is in God’s eyes.
-Perhaps, it’s like when the sun is shining through the back of a leaf it shows the details of the leaf, so does the transparence of the truth of the Holy Spirit speaking to our hearts, we are given that same “Light” to see beyond the imperfections or obvious differences and to the true beauty and light that He sees that person in.
+Perhaps, it’s like when the sun is shining through the back of a leaf it shows the details of the leaf.
+In like manner, so does the transparency of the truth of the Holy Spirit speaking to our hearts.
+We are given that same “Light” to see beyond the imperfections or obvious differences and to the true beauty and light that He sees that person in.
 It is not easy but I take this on daily ( yes, some days are clearer than other days) but in those times of weakness, the Holy Spirit is faithfully guiding and teaching me in those areas that need repentance and change.
 He is illuminating the treasure, so I have a better understanding.